apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

       specified, the IP address is automatically allocated from the network CIDR.

-      For every Source IP, a new Internal LB instance is created for load balancing.
+      For every Source IP, a new Internal LB Instance is created for load balancing.

    -  **Source Port**: The port associated with the source IP.
 Traffic on this port is load balanced.

-   -  **Instance Port**: The port of the internal LB instance.
+   -  **Instance Port**: The port of the internal LB Instance.

    -  **Algorithm**.
 Choose the load balancing algorithm you want CloudStack to use.
 CloudStack supports the following well-known